Music royalties explained

 If you don’t have an ABN and you earn more than $500 in APRA royalties or $75 in AMCOS royalties, we have to deduct withholding tax from your royalties at the highest marginal rate for personal income tax.

-Apply for an ABN through the Australian Business Register.
+This only applies to Australian tax residents.
+If that’s you, apply for an ABN through the Australian Business Register.

 Can I earn royalties from airplay on online radio and digital radio stations?